 - Intermediate blocks are also decorative blocks used during installation on straight runs of moulding, so the moulding can be cut straight instead of making a scarf joint.

 There are a few general things to keep in mind when choosing your type of moulding:

 - Always measure the room for moulding before making a purchase.
-You’ll want to measure the length of each wall, making sure to calculate in any window or door openings.
+Measure the length of each wall and calculate in any window or door openings.
 Then add an extra 10 percent to the sum for mitering.